 Without understanding the scriptural calendar, the reader will fail to realize that the moon is ALWAYS full at the commencement of Passover/Unleavened Bread and Sukkot.

 Look back to the previous verse I shared (1 Kings 8:2): “Therefore all the men of Israel assembled with King Solomon at the feast in the month (H3391, MOON) of Ethanim, which is the seventh month (H2320, MONTH).”
-The seventh month is talking about the feast of Tabernacles (see Lev.
-23:34)!

 So, this verse is not to be interpreted as “blow the trumpet at the new moon, when it is full.”
 It is most appropriately interpreted as: “blow the trumpet at the new moon AND on the appointed time when it is full, on the solemn feast day of Passover/Unleavened Bread and/or Sukkot.”